 Native plants are four times more attractive than non-native plants to pollinators.
 In addition, native plants usually require less maintenance because they are ideally suited to the local environment.

 Leave dead wood for nesting

-Make artificial nectar by mixing four parts water with one part sugar, and never use artificial sweeteners, juice, or honey.
-Dissolve sugar and allow it to dry before placing in a red colored feeder.
+Make artificial nectar for your feeder by mixing four parts of water with one part of sugar.
+Never use artificial sweeteners, juice, or honey.
+Dissolve sugar and allow it to dry before placing it in a red-colored feeder.

-Provide a wide range of plant, including perennials and annuals, with a variety of flower shapes and sizes.
+Cultivate a wide range of plants throughout the growing season.
+Include perennials and annuals with a variety of flower shapes and sizes.
 Also, grow night-blooming flowers to encourage moth and bat populations.